netdata/netdata/collectors/systemd-journal.plugin/README.md

 The Netdata plugin automatically extracts the remote IPs and based on their reverse DNS records it presents remote journals using the hostnames of the servers than pushed their metrics to the logs centralization server.

-For information about configuring a journals centralization severs, check [this FAQ item](#how-do-i-configure-a-journals-centralization-server).
+For information about configuring a journals' centralization server, check [this FAQ item](#how-do-i-configure-a-journals-centralization-server).

 ## Journal Fields